Monday August 3rd - View the Recording

-A 2 hour kickoff session, presented live over Zoom, will be repeated twice on this day to allow participants from all time zones a chance to join in.
+A 90 minute kickoff session, presented live over Zoom, will be repeated twice on this day to allow participants from all time zones a chance to join in.
 We’ll begin with opening remarks from FSCI organizers, and some brief updates on logistics and orientation.
-There will also be asynchronous ways to get oriented and begin your engagement with FSCI, with walkthroughs and pre-recorded videos giving an overview of how the online experience of FSCI will work.
 That will lead into our opening panel discussion:

 Science at the Speed of a Pandemic